nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 `status` must be **'ok'**, **'not-ok'** or **'requiresUpdates'**

 `comment` is optional but should be used to describe what is incorrect with the page if the status is set to **'not-ok'** or **'requiresUpdates'**.
-Markdown will be converted and multiline text can be added. _Note_: This is displayed on the page.
+Markdown will be converted and multiline text can be added.
+_Note_: The comment is displayed on the page.

 #### Multiline comment example
 ```